-When I was five, my family lived in a small, Australian country town.
-It was Lent and the Catholic nuns at school had put a chart on the wall and said that anyone who went to the 6.00 a.m.
+For many of us, courage is not easily brought to the forefront but we pay the price for lack of it.
+I was five and it was Lent.
+The Catholic nuns at school had put a chart on the wall and said that anyone who went to the 6.00 a.m.
 Mass would get a gold star.
 Although the concept went over my head, my sister, who was one year older than me and knew much more about what was worth getting, seemed to be rather enthralled with the idea of getting the stars.
 So each morning she and I would walk, on our own, to the little country church for the event that would earn us the treasured star.

 On the way home one day, a big, black dog came bounding out from his yard and started to bark at us and chase us.
 Now, I must tell you that my sister and I had a great fear of dogs.
 The boisterous young dog was to us, beyond any reasonable doubt, a deadly, huge monster that would certainly kill and eat us.
 My sister started screaming hysterically and running around a pole; not a great escape plan.
 In the heat of the moment, I realised that the monster had his eyes on my sister and, without any thought for her obvious and tragic fate, I took the opportunity to run home without even a backward glance.